AlexisMolinaMR/MedImageGAN/README.md

 PSNR   | Context dependant, generally the higher the better.      | SSIM   |  Ranges from 0 to 1, being 1 the best value.     |
 MS-GMSD |  Ranges from 0 to 1, being 1 the best value.    |
-MSDI   |   Ranges from 0 to 1, being 1 the best value.    |
+MDSI   |   Ranges from 0 to inf, being 0 the best value.    |
 HaarPSI |   Ranges from 0 to 1, being 1 the best value.   |